 Becoming an Instructional Leader in Becoming an Instructional Leader in Your Building Practice (Instructional Leadership) Practice Profile hip) Practice Profile Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient The school leadership provides a supportive environment that includes all of the proficient The school leadership provides a supportive environment that includes 4/5 of the following criteria.
-The school leadership has a school environment that includes at least 275 The school leadership has a school environment with following criteria.
+The school leadership has a school environment that includes at least 3 /5 The school leadership has a school environment with following criteria.
 Discovering and developing the capacity in staff Safe environment for all as evidenced by feelings of trust, respect, and communication of the proficient criteria. proficient criteria.
-A collaborative culture and climate is Creating a new paradigm/vision for school culture Teachers help each other, including ongoing training \vdash visible through the students, teachers, and Promoting inclusion for all Teachers support all students in every classroom administrators.
-Modeling an attitude of serving The school is culturally responsive in a way that is multidimensional, empowering, and transformative A building leadership team is established and of high quality as evidenced though member roles, team function and norms, and records of meetings School leaders select and implement School leaders select and implement School leaders select School leaders select evidence-based effective methods that include all of the following. evidence-based effective methods that include all of the following. and implement evidence-based and implement evidence-based Leadership Are not content related Are not content related effective methods that include all of the effective methods that include all of supports and ensures Are tied to teacher standards, Are tied to teacher standards Are not content the following. • Are content related 7 that teaching and learning Are implemented with fidelity Are implemented with fidelity related • are implemented practices engage all students in meaningful Inform decisions of progress through regularly scheduled Inform decisions of progress through assessment methods selected by the Are implemented with fidelity with fidelity learning. formative assessments selected by instructor Inform decisions of Inform decisions of progress through מלגוו סלגומיר ונמווז progress through assessment assessment methods methods selected selected by the instructor by the instructor
+A collaborative culture and climate is Creating a new paradigm/vision for school culture Teachers help each other, including ongoing training $\vdash$ visible through the students, teachers, and Promoting inclusion for all Teachers support all students in every classroom administrators.
+Modeling an attitude ofserving The school is culturally responsive in a way that is multidimensional, empowering, and transformative A building leadership team is established and of high quality as evidenced though member roles, team function and norms, and records of meetings School leaders select and implement School leaders select and implement School leaders select School leaders select evidence-based effective methods that include all of the following. evidence-based effective methods that include all of the following. and implement evidence-based and implement evidence-based 9 Are not content related Are not content related effective methods that include all of the effective methods that include all of supports and ensures Are tied to teacher standards, Are tied to teacher standards following. the following.
+2 that teaching and learning Are implemented with fidelity Are implemented with fidelity related practices engage all students Inform decisions of progress through regularly scheduled Inform decisions of progress through assessment methods selected by the Are implemented with fidelity learning. formative assessments selected by instructor Inform decisions of Inform decisions of progress through progress through assessment assessment methods methods selected selected by the instructor by the instructor